joemoose/dungeoneers.d20/docs/5 Appendix.md

 ### Character Classes

-Character creation remains the same as the core TYROS system with one extra step: choosing a class for your character.
+Character creation remains the same as the core Dungeoneers system with one extra step: choosing a class for your character.
 Character classes add unique talents and specializations to your character.

 ➡️  Pick either a **Warrior**, **Thief**, or **Sorcerer** class for your character.